jmainhard/enfocabrain/README.md

 ## Usage
-To start enfocabrain automatically when the RP is booted write this to `/etc/rc.local` (replace the path with the actual one where you cloned the repo)
+To start enfocabrain automatically when the RP is booted write this to `/etc/rc.local` before `exit 0` (replace the path with the actual one where you cloned the repo)

     sleep 10
     python3 /home/equipo1/enfocabrain/read_mindwave_mobile.py  > /home/equipo1/enfocabrain/mindwave.log 2>&1 &